Governors Annual SEND report to Parents July 2018.

-We use our notional SEND budget to pay for release for the SENDCO, to employ an additional hours teacher for 2.5 days a week, to supplement the staffing in all classrooms, to enable small group support where needed, to employ a qualified TA to provide specific programme support in the afternoons and to employ a different TA to provide one to one support for phonics and early reading.
+We use our notional SEND budget to pay for release for the SENDCO, to supplement the staffing in all classrooms, to enable small group support where needed, to employ a qualified TA to provide specific programme support in the afternoons and to employ a different TA to provide one to one support for phonics and early reading.
 It also provides resources to support children including test materials.

 None of children are registered as disabled but our disability access plan is available from our website.

 Careful tracking and monitoring by our SEND governor shows that our SEND children make progress.
 We know this because their IEPs (Pupil passports) are reviewed termly and new targets are set for the coming term.
 We look at outcomes from standardised and non-standardised tests.
 Our records show that SEND children are making progress although they may remain below the level expected for their age.